Learn about public health through traditional medicine and intercultural health practices, indigenous customs, community welfare, and social justice.

 Host families come from different social and cultural backgrounds.
 You will typically enjoy breakfast and lunch with them, and on weekends you may enjoy sharing family activities together, which could include birthday, anniversary, or other family celebrations.

 Homestay locations will include the following:

 You will stay for seven weeks with a carefully selected family in a residential neighborhood of Arica.

 During your second homestay, for six days with an Aymara family in high-altitude Putre, you will be able to participate in daily activities typical of this small, slow-paced town while learning about traditional medicine practices from such community leaders as shamans and traditional birth attendants.

 Rural Homestay in Makewe

-The eight-day homestay in the rural village of Makewe, near the city of Temuco, is with an indigenous Mapuche family.
+The six-day homestay in the rural village of Makewe, near the city of Temuco, is with an indigenous Mapuche family.
 You will share in daily community life, which might include farming, animal care, or meal preparation.
 All homestays are in the immediate vicinity of the Mapuche Intercultural Hospital, and health-related activities are common.

 Independent Study Project